 Palumbo is the author of Writing from the Inside Out.

-Photo: J. K. Rowling in 1997 at a table in Nicholson’s Cafe in Edinburgh.
+Photo: J. K. Rowling working at a cafe in Edinburgh.

 J. K. Rowling conceived the idea for the ‘Harry Potter’ series while on a train trip in 1990, and finished typing the first manuscript in 1995.
 She often worked at pubs and cafes during her lunch breaks from jobs and when she could get her baby daughter to sleep.
 From post: Creating a life of accomplishment.